miladnorouziii/LoRathon/README.md

 # Installation:
 To install the package use the below command:
-> sudo pip3 install LoRathonR
+> sudo pip3 install LoRathon

 Requirement packages will be installed automatically.